 The infamous American Time Magazine, which was created by Henry Luce, a member of Alpha Delta Phi and Skull and Bones secret society, is another example of the subtle symbolism of Saturnalia ‘end of year celebration’.
 As I have shown, Chronos is usually portrayed as an older, wise man with a long, grey beard, similar to ‘Father Time’.
 Both the ‘father figure’ aspect can suffice in terms of symbolism, and in other years from ‘time to time, more obvious imagery sums up the connection to Saturn through, death, royalty, the Moon and ‘hidden worlds’ (space).Just look at some of the covers of Time Magazine?

 Some of the current English words whose etymological root is khronos/chronos include ‘chronology’, chronometer, chronic, anachronism, and chronicle.
 The Time Magazine is the Chronicle with its cover of the Person of the Year ‘in December’.
 No mattter where you look, its ”Saturn everywhere’, especially at Saturnalia.

-Donald trump on the latest edition all ‘horned’ like Krampus (Pan) is another ‘Lord of Misrule’ (symbolically speaking) and that makes me wonder how long his rule will be?
+Donald trump on the December 2016 edition all ‘horned’ like Krampus (Pan) is another ‘Lord of Misrule’ (symbolically speaking) and that makes me wonder how long his rule will be?
 The Lord of Misrule or King of Saturnalia only rules for a certain period… ‘Time’ is also ‘money’ and the Saturnalia ‘machine’ expects the ‘money to flow’ into the jaws of Saturn (see my image below).